Easy Activities for Special Needs: Engagement Ideas

 Incorporate sensory play to stimulate different senses while encouraging physical activity.
 Use textured balls or soft materials like foil or sponges for interactive play.
 These activities can enhance sensory processing abilities and are beneficial for children who enjoy touch and feel.

 Consider using a sandbox or water table for added sensory experiences.
-Bijou Build's modular play system integrates sensory elements in an aesthetically pleasing set up that complements your outdoor space.
+Bijou Build's modular play system integrates sensory elements in an aesthetically pleasing setup that complements your outdoor space.

 Simple Sports